dijasila/GPAW/doc/devel/workshop.rst

 Location
 ========

-The workshop will take place at DTU_ in building 306, auditorium 37.
+Day 1 and 2 of the workshop will take place at DTU_ in building 306, auditorium 37.
+Day 3 will be in building 307, room 127.
 For directions, see this map_.

 .. _DTU: http://www.dtu.dk/english
 .. _map: http://www.dtu.dk/english/about_dtu/dtu%20directory/map_of_lyngby.aspx